arthurM2x/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 #### Retrieving a Transaction

-In cases where you want to attach Spans to an already ongoing Transaction you can use `Sentry.getCurrentHub().getScope().getTransaction()`.
-This function will return a `Transaction` in case there is a running Transaction otherwise it returns `undefined`.
-If you are using our Express integration by default we attach the Transaction to the Scope.
-So you could do something like this:
+In cases where you want to attach a span to already ongoing transaction, you can use `Sentry.getCurrentHub().getScope().getTransaction()` call.
+This function will return a `Transaction` in case there is a running transaction or `undefined` otherwise.
+If you are using our Tracing integration, we attach the transaction to the scope by default, so you could do something like this:

 ```javascript
 app.get("/success", function successHandler(req, res) {